 This form summarises the purpose of the job and lists its key tasks.
 It is not a definitive list of all the tasks to be undertaken as those can be varied from time to time at the discretion of the School, in consultation with the postholder.

-Job title: LSE Fellow (Band 6)
+Job title: LSE Fellow

-Department/Division: Philosophy, Logic and Scientific Method Accountable to: Head of Department
+Department: Philosophy, Logic and Scientific Method

+Accountable to: HoD

 Job Summary